usliders/Roundcube-Mail-IMAPSYNC-Plugin-SQLite-Mail-in-a-box/README.md

 #Roundcube imapsync plugin

-**Roundcube imapsync plugin** is a **Roundcube** plugin, which allows users to sync their mail from external mailboxes incl.
-IMAP-Folder.
+**Roundcube imapsync plugin** is a **Roundcube** plugin, which allows users to sync their mail from external mailboxes
+	- really fast and reliable
+	- including all IMAP-Folders
+	- including a completely rewritten and much more secure imapsync.pl Perl Script

 ##Screenshot